cn0047/stash/ed/t.programming.md

 that treats computation as the evaluation of mathematical (pure & deterministic) functions and avoids changing-state and mutable data.
 (JavaScript, Scala).

-Functional programming - What not How.

-Pure function - no side effects!

-Important:
-Separate mutation from calculation.
-Separate function from rule.

 **Object-oriented** programming - is a programming paradigm based on the concept of objects, which may contain data, in the form of fields, often known as attributes,